janslifka/imagediffer/README.rst

 - `API Documentation <http://imagediffer.readthedocs.io>`_

-If you want to build documentation yourself, you need to have `sphinx <http://www.sphinx-doc.org/>`_ installed and then run ``make html`` in the docs folder.
+If you want to build documentation yourself, you need to have `sphinx doc <http://www.sphinx-doc.org/>`_ installed and then run ``make html`` in the docs folder.